dude365635/PiBassBoost/README.md

 sudo chmod +x install.sh
 ```

-# PiBassBoost Bluetooth Portable Edition (PBBBTPE) Build Instructions
+# Bluetooth Portable Edition Build Instructions
 You could setup your PiBassBoost without a case, but why would you?
 You wanna bring this thing with you everywhere!
-I'm talking the gym, work, school, uni, or anywhere you wanna vibe out!
+I'm talking the gym, work, school, uni, anywhere you wanna vibe out!
 Flex it on your friends, or build one for them!

-## Parts list:
+## Parts you need:
 * Pi Zero 2W
 * 16GB Micro SD card
-* 5000mah Lipo (Size: 955565)
+* 5000mah Lipo (Size: 955565) (You cna find them on Aliexpress, eBay etc, or in small power banks like I did)
 * Charge/Boost unit with USB-C charging and percentage (Non-affiliate link: https://www.aliexpress.com/item/1005006901990636.html)
+* Some wires (Make sure they arent too small, they can cause overcurrent fires)
+## Tools you need:
 * 3D Printer with PETG filament
 * Soldering iron
-* Some wires (Make sure they arent too small, they can cause overcurrent fires)
+* Bluetooth headset/earbuds
+## Things you'll find helpful:
 * A bit of time
 * A playlist with some good bass
-* Bluetooth headset/earbuds